blacknon/lssh/docs/configuration.md

 ## Port forwarding

 You can define forwarding behavior directly in `[server.<name>]` and then connect with the saved profile.
-This covers local and remote port forwarding, dynamic forwarding, HTTP forwarding, NFS forwarding, and X11 forwarding.
+This covers local and remote port forwarding, dynamic forwarding, HTTP forwarding, NFS forwarding, SMB forwarding, and X11 forwarding.

 Simple local / remote examples: